 - Breathable: This helps stop you from getting all sweaty down there.

-- Odor Blocking: Stop the stink (or least delay it)
+- Odor Blocking: Stop the stink (or at least delay it)

 - Comfortable: You don’t want to spend your time thinking about your uncomfortable underwear.

 Most travel underwear is made from synthetic fabric which is designed to be soft, lightweight, and breathable.
-It isn’t the best at controlling odor since some synthetic material holds on to odor but many brands have various manufacturing processes that help combat odor.
+It isn’t the best at controlling odor since some synthetic material holds in odor but many brands have various manufacturing processes that help combat odor.

 Patagonia (i.e. everyone’s favorite outdoors brand) has a handful of nice underwear options for both men and women.

 For budget travelers, Uniqlo has their Airism line of underwear which isn’t bad but I’m not a huge fan of their cuts.
 But they’re very affordable so they’re worth looking at.

 If you’re on a tight budget, you should check out Target and discount stores like T.J.
 Maxx or Marshalls because you can find “athletic” underwear for decent prices.

 Merino wool is actually a very solid choice for underwear — even in the summer.
 It’s soft, it’s lightweight, it breathes well, and it’s the best option for resisting odor.
 The two main downsides are the high prices and durability.